dyc3/senior-design/visualization-design.typ

 }
 ```

-Each room has a name, and an array of clients:
+Each room has a name, and an array of clients.
+In this context, a client is an abstraction for a way clients can be stored in JSON:

 ```json
 room = {